holodeck-b2b/file-backend/README.md

 # Holodeck B2B file based back-end integration
-Is an extension for Holodeck B2B that implements the _Submit_, _Notify_ and _Deliver_ operations using a file based API.
+An extension for Holodeck B2B that implements the _Submit_, _Notify_ and _Deliver_ operations using a file based API.

 ## API Specification